Judge rules federal agents can't arrest or use pepper spray on peaceful protesters in Minneapolis

 Menendez found Friday that several of the protesters were likely to succeed in showing that their First and Fourth Amendment rights were violated after federal law enforcement personnel arrested them or sprayed chemical irritants at them.

 Attorneys for the federal government earlier this month denied any constitutional violations, arguing that federal agents have needed to use pepper spray and arrests to quell "violent, obstructive, dangerous, and often criminal behavior" that has impeded immigration operations.
-They accused several of the plaintiffs of obstructing, assaulting or attempting to assault federal officers, or following Immigration and Customs Enforcement vehicles.
+They accused several of the plaintiffs of obstructing, assaulting or attempting to assault federal officers, or following ICE vehicles.

 Both officials have denounced the probe, with Walz accusing the administration of "threatening political opponents" and Frey calling it an "obvious attempt to intimidate me."